 Vitamin D and fish oil supplements have lately been the subject of much hype in the medical research community, mass media, and among the general public, due to their alleged benefits in combatting cancer and heart disease.

 Experts also believe that omega-3 fatty acids — which are in seafood, some nuts, and seeds — benefit the heart.
-The AHA, for example, recommend an intake of at least 2 servings of fish every week for optimal cardiovascular health.
+The AHA, for example,

 As a result, many Americans have turned to omega-3 fish oil supplements to stave off heart disease.
 A survey carried out by the National Institutes of Health (NIH) found that almost